Make sure that you have an administrator account in both environments (Google Apps and Office 365).

 The migration of the data does not require the user credentials (User passwords).

-However, it requires to setup a service account that has access to all data.
+However, it requires to setup a service account that has access to all data and IMAP activated for all users in your organiozation.

-See this article: how to create a service account for migration in Google Apps?
+- For creation of google service account see this article: How to create a service account for migration in Google Apps?

 Office 365 configuration